 - Consumer-to-manufacturer is less effective in general product marketplaces where demand has been met by established players.
 Instead, it is more useful in industries with hidden demand and higher product pricing or production costs.

 - Consumer-to-manufacturer has been popularised in China by eCommerce apps such as Pinduoduo.
-The company behind the app uses technology-driven insights to help Chinese enterprise produce products based on consumer demand and preferences.
+The company uses technology-driven insights to help Chinese enterprises produce products based on consumer demand and preferences.